Distributionally Robust Token Optimization in RLHF: Experimental Results

-\paragraph{Baselines.} To verify the performance of DRTO, we compare with various baseline models, including (i) RTO~\citep{rto}, the token-level RLHF baseline that our methods extend; (ii) supervised fine-tuning (SFT)~\citep{ouyang2022training} on the same dataset; (iii) DPO~\citep{rafailov2023direct}, a classic preference-based framework; (iv) PPO~\citep{ppo}, a classic policy-gradient RLHF baseline; (v) GRPO~\citep{grpo}, a recent group-based RL objective.
-Our main methods are reported at the bottom of Table~\ref{tab:five-benchmarks}.
+We compare DRTO with various baseline models, including (i) RTO~\citep{rto}, the token-level RLHF baseline that our methods extend; (ii) supervised fine-tuning (SFT)~\citep{ouyang2022training} on the same dataset; (iii) DPO~\citep{rafailov2023direct}, a classic preference-based framework; (iv) PPO~\citep{ppo}, a classic policy-gradient RLHF baseline; (v) FlowRL~\citep{flowrl}, a recent flow-matching policy optimization objective; and (vi) DAPO~\citep{dapo}, a recent decoupled-clipping with dynamic-sampling RL objective.
+Our main methods are reported at the bottom of Table~\ref{tab:five-benchmarks} and ~\ref{tab:coding-qwen}.

-\paragraph{DRTO improves robustness across all distribution shifts.} Table~\ref{tab:five-benchmarks} summarizes accuracy on five benchmarks.
-Both robust models outperform all baselines. $\chi^2$-DRTO improves over RTO by 11.83\% on \texttt{GSM(CoT)} and 7.92\% on \texttt{GSM-Plus}, and achieves the best score on three out of five benchmarks, while KL-DRTO achieves the best accuracy on the other two.
-On \texttt{MathQA}, gains are more modest, suggesting that this benchmark is less sensitive to the specific distributional shifts addressed by our robustness objectives under the current training budget.
-Notably, standard RTO is not uniformly stronger than simpler baselines under shift, indicating that token-wise reward shaping without robustness can be more vulnerable to distribution shift.
-In contrast, non-robust baselines yield comparatively small or inconsistent improvements.